 Daniel Swarovski (1862 - 1956), a.k.a.
 Daniel Swartz, was a true Bohemian.
 Not necessarily the wandering free-spirited type, but rather he was actually born and raised in northern Bohemia, now known as the Czech Republic.
 His father owned a small glass cutting factory where Daniel worked as an apprentice and later invented a revolutionary precision glass cutting machine powered by clean hydroelectricity.
 Daniel (pictured below sporting an enviable mustache) set up the Swarovski factory in the tiny town of Wattens, Austria, at the foothills of the Austrian Alps, to take advantage of the Alpine waterfalls and the mountain’s hydroelectric possibilities...not to mention it's a visually stunning location to boot!

 Unlike natural crystal, such as quartz, amethyst, adventurine, or fluorite mined from the Earth, Swarovski crystals are man-made, created from a combination of natural minerals and pure quartz sand.
-The key ingredient for Swarovski crystal however, is the addition of lead.
-Created with a 32% lead content in order to maximize light refraction, or the disco-like rainbow prism effect, that dances within the crystal, the brilliant sparkle of a Swarovski crystal is very close to that of a diamond.
+The key ingredient for Swarovski's crisp, clear, and ultra-sparkly crystals is the addition of lead.
+Originally created with a 32% lead content in order to maximize light refraction, or the disco-like rainbow prism effect, that dances within the crystal.
+The brilliant sparkle of a Swarovski crystal is very close to that of a diamond.
 Appropriately so, because after all, Swarovski's guiding vision was bring the glamorous look of royalty to everyday commoners by creating an affordable alternative, "a diamond for everyone".
 You just have to like the guy...